Doctor Who Magazine

 It's been a huge honour, since 2006, to write for a magazine which I'd read and loved as a kid.
-DWM is a magnificent piece of work.
-There's only one downside to writing for it: means there's less for me to read.
+Doctor Who Magazine is a magnificent piece of work.
+There's only one downside to writing for this title: it means there's less for me to read.

 I've had great fun writing on-set reports, interviewing cast and crew, and coming up with features like The A-Z Of Dread, charting Doctor Who's scariest moments.